cfsengineering/CEASIOMpy/doc/source/user_guide/installation.rst

 General requirements
 --------------------

-The following packages are required to be able to use |name|

-* Python 3.6 or higer
-* `Tixi`_ and `Tigl`_ libraries

 The easiest way to have all the correct requirements is to use Conda environment (e.g. Anaconda or Miniconda) to simplify the installation.
 At the root of CEASIOMpy you can find a file called  "environment.yml", with the following line you can create a new environment with it:

 .. code::

     >> conda env create -f environment.yml

-(for more informaiton about conda environment check out: https://docs.conda.io/projects/conda/en/latest/index.html)
+(for more information about Conda environment check out: https://docs.conda.io/projects/conda/en/latest/index.html)

+If you do not use Conda, the following packages are required to be able to use |name|

+* Python 3.6 or higer
+* `Tixi`_ and `Tigl`_ libraries

 Optional requirements